 I took them to an open area that had heavy woods all around it where I had seen the Parulas before.
 I was hoping the open area would give her the chance to see one clearly.

 I opened an app and played one of the Parula’s songs, trying to attract them.
 It was more than successful.
-In less than a minute, there were five or six Parulas flying all around us.
+I don’t use the calls for more than a few seconds, but in that time, there were five or six Parulas flying all around us.

 She was obviously excited but kept saying how badly she wanted to really see one clearly.
 She said it not once, but several times.
 She was so excited about having them flying all about.
 They were difficult to see at first but all at once, one got on an open branch where she could see it with her binoculars.
 The sun was shining brightly on it showing its beautiful colors.